The Best State Parks Near Orlando

 Blue Springs State Park

 Blue Springs State Park is approximately a 45-minute drive north of Orlando.
-An annual manatee festival takes place at this best state park near Orlando every January.
-I recommend keeping that in mind when planning your visit.
-It is a festival you won’t want to miss!
+An annual manatee festival occurs here every January.

 Due to many manatees in the water from November through March, no one else is allowed in the water during those times.
 However, your family can canoe or kayak at any other time of the year.
 Along with Homosassa Springs State Park (mentioned below), this one is one of the 12 best places to see manatees in Florida.